Andrew Vaughn Player Props: White Sox vs. Reds

 Andrew Vaughn At The Plate

+- Vaughn has 29 hits this season and a team-best OBP of .353.

-- Vaughn has picked up a hit in 23 of 31 games this year, with multiple hits six times.
+- Vaughn has reached base via a hit in 23 games this year (of 32 played), and had multiple hits in six of those games.

-- Vaughn has had an RBI in 13 games this season (41.9%), including six multi-RBI outings (19.4%).
-He has also driven in three or more of his team's runs in one contest.
+- Vaughn has driven home a run in 13 games this year (40.6%), including more than one RBI in 18.8% of his games and producing three or more of his team's runs on one occasion..

-- He has scored at least once 10 times this year (32.3%), including one multi-run game.
+- In 10 of 32 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.